HuynhThiHuyenTrang/customer_segmentation_analysis/README.md

 ---

-# 📊 Business Analysis
+# 📊 SQL Business Analysis

-This project focuses on three business analysis tasks.
+The SQL analysis focuses on solving the original business requirements.

-## Task 1 — Customer Segmentation
+## Customer Segmentation

 Customers are segmented using:

 - Purchase Frequency
 - Monetary Value

-The segmentation helps identify different customer groups for CRM campaigns.

 ---

-## Task 2 — Repeat Customers vs One-time Buyers
+## Customer Retention

 Customers are classified into: